neivv/animosity/readme.txt

 top left corner of exported image, but from the first row/column which is not completely transparent for this frame.
 This means that modifying a sprite which has lighting data to use more of the blank space left/top of the sprite would misalign the lighting position.

+## Adding more sprites with extended images.dat

+If you have a need for more than 999 sprites, do the following steps:

+1) Add more images.dat entries.
+(With some different program that supports extending .dats)
+2) Choose .grp names for the new sprites, add them to images.tbl, and update the new images.dat entries to use those .grps.
+    You don't need to actually add the GRP files themselves, animosity will create empty 1-frame GRPs later to match the default 1-frame sprite.
+3) Make sure that you have SD\mainSD.anim and anim\main.lit in your mod.
+4) Open the anim files in Animosity, and select "Anim -> Modify sprite count..." from the menu.
+5) Animosity should detect the extended images.dat size and automatically suggest a value to match it.
+The single-sprite HD/HD2 .anim files and .grps are created automatically.
+    You'll have to still hit Save to save MainSD.anim and main.lit.
+6) Now everything should work correctly in SC:R.
+7) The new sprites default to 1x1 1-frame black pixel with only diffuse layer.
+    Since you need a framedef.json to import any new frames, you'll have to export something first to get one and then edit it for your needs such as different frame count - yes, it is somewhat awkward.
+    Alternatively you can import from a 1.16.1-compatible GRP which doesn't need any extra information if there's a GRP version of the sprite.
+Only drawback is that the GRP is limited to 256-color palette and lower resolution which is upscaled for HD/HD2.